Modal analysis of bluff body wakes: Results

 Figure \ref{fig:spod_spectra_fr2fr10} shows the SPOD eigenspectra in the intermediate ($x/D = 20$) and far wake ($x/D = 100$) for $\Fro = 2$ and $10$.
 In all four plots, a prominent peak at $\Str \approx 0.13-0.14$ can be observed.
 As discussed in the previous section, this frequency corresponds to the vortex shedding (VS) frequency in flow past a circular disk in unstratified environment.
-Another important observation from figure \ref{fig:spod_spectra_fr2fr10} is the significant gap between the most optimal and sub-optimal SPOD modes around VS frequency (shaded by red).
+There is a significant gap between the optimal and sub-optimal SPOD modes around VS frequency (shaded by red).
 This implies that the dynamics in the proximity of the VS mode is low-rank, being primarily dominated by leading SPOD modes at the VS frequency.
 At $\Str \gtrapprox 0.5$, energy in all modes steeply decreases in both wakes.
+In the $\Fro=10$ wake, we shade the region between second and third eigenvalues since the first two SPOD modes are similar in energy content.
+On further investigation, we find that the first and second SPOD eigenmodes at the VS frequency in the $\Fro=10$ wake have a similar spatial structure, but with a rotation in their orientation.
+We hypothesize that these two modes at the VS frequency are the manifestation of $m = \pm 1$ azimuthal modes in the weakly stratified $\Fro =10$ wake.

 Figure \ref{fig:spod_spectra_fr2fr10} establishes that the VS mechanism is active in the stratified wakes even at far downstream location ($x/D = 100$).
 To compare how energetic is the VS mode in stratified wakes compared to dominant modes in the unstratified wake, we compare the $x/D-\Str$ variation of the energy contained in the leading 15 SPOD modes across $\Fro = \infty$, $2$ and $10$ wakes in figure \ref{fig:fr2fr10_active_freq}.
 For $\Fro = \infty$, variation of energy in $m=1$ and $m=2$ modes, the two most energetic azimuthal modes, are shown.
 Figure \ref{fig:fr2fr10_active_freq} shows that the decay of energy around the dominant frequencies is the slowest for the $\Fro = 2$, followed by $\Fro = 10$ and $\Fro = \infty$ wakes, respectively.
 This observation establishes that the body-induced coherence is sustained for long distances in the stratified wakes as compared to their unstratified counterpart.